scalaz/scalaz/README.md

 // Candidates:
 // 1.
 OptionT.OptionTFunctor[List](implicitly[Functor[List]])
 // 2.
 OptionT.OptionTMonad[List](implicitly[Functor[List]])
-// #2 is defined in a subclass of of the enclosing class of #1, so is preferred.
+// #2 is defined in a subclass of the enclosing class of #1, so #2 is preferred.
 ```

 ### Transformers and Identity